-- Crumb coat the entire cake with the lightest color and let it set up in the fridge.
+- Crumb-coat the entire cake with the lightest color and let it set up in the fridge.

 - Then, using an offset spatula, liberally dot on more of the frosting, from the lightest on top to the deepest orange down towards the bottom of the cake.
 Do this in fourths.
 The top fourth of the cake should have the palest frosting.
 Then proceed down the cake in rings of each of the other 3 orange frosting until you get to the bottom.

-- Once all your frosting is liberally dotted on all around the cake, use a straight edged cake smoother held perpendicular to the cake, and turn it on your turntable to achieve a smooth finish while maintaining the graduated color.
+- Once all your frosting is liberally dotted all around the cake, use a straight-edged cake smoother held perpendicular to the cake, and turn it on your turntable to achieve a smooth finish while maintaining the graduated color.
 Since all those colors are sort of slapped on, where one meets and another starts isn’t a precise line.
 When you use the straight edge, it naturally makes for a very smooth transition between colors.